MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-cluster-capacity.md

 **Disadvantages of using Silver or Gold durability levels**

-1. Deployments to your VMSS (and other related Azure resources) can be delayed, can time out, or can be blocked entirely by problems in your cluster or by concurrent upgrade and maintenance activity at the infrastructure level.
+1. Deployments to your Virtual Machine Scale Set (VMSS) and other related Azure resources) can be delayed, can time out, or can be blocked entirely by problems in your cluster or by concurrent upgrade and maintenance activity at the infrastructure level.
 2. Reduces overall deployment performance.
 3. Increases the number of replica lifecycle events (e.g. primary swaps) due to automated node deactivations during Azure infrastructure operations